Tooth Extractions

 • Regular dental check-ups will be needed to ensure the continued effectiveness of the device, assess its condition, and confirm it isn’t causing any bite or jaw issues.

-• Lifestyle modifications will also be discussed as sleep apnea treatment is often holistic.
+• Lifestyle modifications will also be discussed, as sleep apnea treatment is often holistic.
 If the patient is overweight, proper nutrition and exercise will be discussed to reduce the patient’s BMI.
 Our dentists will also make suggestions regarding limiting alcohol intake and quitting smoking or vaping.

 9. Continuous Communication: